Secure-Embedded-Systems/woot2025-GlitchGluck/example2/README.md

   Contains the fault tesbench and results from the first injected fault experiment.

 - `fault-2nd/`
   Contains the fault tesbench and results from the second injected fault experiment.
+Including the first fault.